Updated: Jul 9

 Your website copy feels forced, generic, or out of place.

-Your logo design does not fit in.
+Your logo design does not fit in or is a bad design.

 Things that make branding, logos, and website design awesome: